 The Dumplings Taste Better

-No one really needs an excuse for Dim Sum (or yum cha as we call it in Australia), but when the weather heads south in New York, few things are more comforting than a bamboo steamer full of dumplings or a bowl of noodles.
+No one really needs an excuse for Dim Sum (or yum cha as we call it in Australia), but when the weather heads south in New York, few things are more comforting than a steamer full of dumplings or a bowl full of noodles.

 My two favourite dumplings houses are Golden Unicorn, a few blocks south of Canal Street on the fringe of Chinatown, and Nom Wah Tea Parlor, the city’s oldest surviving dim sum joint.
 It first opened its doors at Doyers Street in 1920, and now has other restaurants at New York’s Nolita and Philadelphia.